mschmidtkorth/logseq-msk-docs/pages/advanced-queries-tutorial-data.md

 - The data on this page is being used on [[Queries/Advanced Queries/Tutorial]], don't remove
 - This is an example tag #MyPage
-- TODO This is a task marked #MyPage
+- TODO This is a task marked #MyPage #sample
-- DOING Is even better then a task #MyPage
+- DOING Is even better then a task #MyPage #sample
 - But this is something different #abNOTbcde
 ## More important information
 type:: example